 In addition to our existing manufacturing facility in London, United Kingdom, we may lease, operate, purchase, or construct additional facilities to conduct expanded manufacturing or other related activities in the future.
-We are in the planning stages of expanding our manufacturing capabilities to build a second viral vector facility as well as a cGMP plasmid production facility.
-Expanding our manufacturing capacity to produce the preclinical, clinical and commercial supply of our products will require selection and construction of the additional facilities, substantial additional expenditures, time, and various regulatory approvals and permits, all of which may be impacted by the COVID-19 pandemic.
-Further, we will need to hire and train significant numbers of employees and managerial personnel to staff our expanding manufacturing and supply chain operations.
+On August 4, 2020, we entered into agreements to acquire our second cGMP viral vector manufacturing facility and our first cGMP plasmid production facility in Shannon, Ireland.
+We closed on the acquisition of the first building in August 2020 and expect to close on the acquisition of the second building when the building structure is completed, which is expected to occur in December 2020.
+Expanding our manufacturing capacity to produce the preclinical, clinical and commercial supply of our products and their components will require selection and construction of the additional facilities, substantial additional expenditures, time, and various regulatory approvals and permits, all of which may be impacted by the COVID-19 pandemic.
+Further, we will need to hire and train significant numbers of employees and managerial personnel to staff our expanding manufacturing and supply chain operations, including in our new facilities in Ireland.
 Start-up costs can be large, and scale-up entails significant risks related to process development and manufacturing yields.
 In addition, we may face difficulties or delays in developing or acquiring the necessary production equipment and technology to manufacture sufficient quantities of our product candidates for use in clinical trials and, should they be approved, to supply the commercial market at reasonable costs and in compliance with applicable regulatory requirements.